pnielly/ft_transcendance/README.md

 # ft_transcendance
-This project consists in the creation of an online Pong competition.
+This project consists in an online Pong competition and a chat interface.

 ## Installation